-Believing however as I do, the subject contained in this little Tract, to be of great importance, and wishing to do what I can, to present this truth to the true children of God; I deem it my duty to publish it in the present form, and an enlargement, that it may have as wide a circulation as possible.
+The Hope of Israel, February 28, 1845.
+Believing however as I do, the subject contained in this little Tract to be of great importance, and wishing to do what I can to present this truth to the true children of God; I deem it my duty to publish it in the present form, with an enlargement, that it may have as wide a circulation as possible.
 That the blessing of God may attend it, is the prayer of the Author.
-March.
-1845.

-A Few Questions

-...for the Reader to Answer, Before Reading the Following Pages:
+A few Questions for the Reader to Answer, before Reading the following Pages.

-What authority have you in the Old or New Testament, to keep any day as a Sabbath, or day of rest: Do you find any command in the New Testament?
-If not, why do you not observe the day that is appointed in the 4th Commandment?
-Has the day ever been changed?
+- What authority have you in the Old or New Testament, to keep any day as a Sabbath, or day of rest? - Do you find any command in the New Testament?
+If not, who do you not observe the day that is appointed in the Fourth Commandment? - Has the day ever been changed?
 If so, when and where?
-Please point to the chapter and verse.

-When you were a child, did not your parents and others who taught you to keep "Sunday holy," direct you to the "Fourth Commandment" as authority for keeping it thus?
+Please point to the chapter and verse. - When you were a child, did not your parents and others who taught you to keep "Sunday holy," direct you to the "Fourth Commandment" as authority for keeping it thus?
 Did you ever think of the inconsistency?
-The Commandment says the seventh day, and you taught to keep the first.

-How could you reprove a person for working, or doing anything else on Sunday, or first day of the week, as the same law which makes it wrong to work, etc., on "God's holy day," commands of the seventh day, instead of the first?
+The commandment says the seventh day, and you were taught to keep the first. - How could you reprove a person for working, or doing any thing else on Sunday, or the first day of the week, as the same as which makes it wrong to work, etc., on "God's holy day," commands the observance of the seventh day, instead of the first?